Welcome

 Investigating how people perceive, understand, and make decisions about the planet – Working for access, inclusion, equity, and justice in STEM and academia

-The Geocognition Research and Geoscience Education Research occurring in the Geocognition Research Lab focuses on questions related to how people perceive, understand, and make decisions about the planet.
+The Geocognition Research and Geoscience Education Research occurring in the Geocognition Research Lab focuses on questions related to how people perceive, understand, and make decisions about the planet with focus on access, inclusion, equity, and justice.

-Geocognition is an umbrella term that encompasses research that considers the affective, behavioral, and cognitive domains of learning that intersect Earth System Science.
+Geocognition is an umbrella term encompassing research that considers the affective, behavioral, and cognitive domains of learning in intersection with Earth System Science.
 This field considers how people perceive, understand, and make decisions about the Earth in diverse settings from museums to classrooms to everyday life.
 Alternatively, geoscience education research focuses solely on learning in established settings.
-Discipline-Based Education Research (DBER) in geoscience focuses most closely on college settings (see the DBER report) although some scholars expand their work to consider K-12 and informal settings.
-Geoscience education research sits under the umbrella of geocognition; once the setting in which you are investigating learning expands beyond traditional spaces, you are a geocognition researcher!
+Discipline-Based Education Research (DBER) in geoscience focuses most closely on college settings (see the DBER report) although some scholars (like us!) expand their work to consider K-12 and informal settings for people “from K to gray”.
+Geoscience education research sits under the umbrella of geocognition.

 Access the Geoscience Concept Inventory and related initiatives here.